SilasHofer/Ticketing-System/README.md

         then Deploy and go to Actions > Triggers

-        then click Post-User-Registration and drag an drop the custom action between start and Complete
+        then click Post-login and drag an drop the custom action between start and Complete

     4. Go to User Management > Roles and configure thies roles: